Petviashvili Method for the Fractional Schr\"{o}dinger Equation: Abstract

 \section{Abstract}

-In this paper, we extend the Petviashvili method (PM) to the fractional nonlinear Schr\"{o}dinger equation (fNLSE) for the construction and analysis of its soliton solutions.
+{In this paper, we extend the Petviashvili method (PM) to the fractional nonlinear Schr\"{o}dinger equation (fNLSE) for the construction and analysis of its soliton solutions.
 We also investigate the temporal dynamics and stabilities of the soliton solutions of the fNLSE by implementing a spectral method, in which the fractional-order spectral derivatives are computed using FFT routines, and the time integration is performed by a $4^{th}$ order Runge-Kutta time-stepping algorithm.
 We discuss the effects of the order of the fractional derivative, $\alpha$, on the properties, shapes, and temporal dynamics of the solitons solutions of the fNLSE.
 We also examine the interaction of those soliton solutions with zero, photorefractive and q-deformed Rosen-Morse potentials.
-We show that for all of these potentials the soliton solutions of the fNLSE exhibit a splitting and spreading behavior, yet their dynamics can be altered by the different forms of the potentials considered.
-The splitting and spreading dynamics of the solitons of the fNLSE are not affected by noise.
-Our results also indicate that the Savitzky-Golay filter can be used for the denoising of the solitons of the fNLSE.
+We show that for all of these potentials the soliton solutions of the fNLSE exhibit a splitting and spreading behavior, yet their dynamics can be altered by the different forms of the potentials and noise considered. }